3º ESO. Rope Jumping 3: Basic Techniques

 Basic jump without rebound:

-It is a little faster than the rebound one, so you get tired before.
+It is a little faster than the rebound one, so you get tired quicker.

 Alternate foot jump (speed step):

 This style consists of using alternate feet to jump off the ground.
-This technique can be used to effectively double the number of skips per minute as compared to the above technique.
+This technique allows you to double the number of skips per minute as compared to the basic jump.

 You start jumping forwards, and in a given moment, instead of swinging the rope under your feet, you swing it to one of your sides.
-You must then turn with the rope to that side and raise it.
-When it is on top of your head, you swing it backwards and you are jumping backwards: you have completed a direction change!
+You then turn with the rope to that side and raise it.
+When it is above your head, you swing it backwards and you are jumping backwards: you have completed a direction change!

 Criss-cross:

-This method is similar to the basic jump with the only difference being that while jumping, the left hand goes to the right part of the body and vice versa for the right hand, so that you cross the rope in front of you.
+This method is similar to the basic jump with the only difference being that while jumping, the left hand goes to the right part of the body and vice versa for the right hand, so that you cross the rope in front of you, and jump with the rope crossed.

 Double under: